renovate-bot/zw/docs/guides/03_ice_modifiers.md

 ---
 id: ice-modifiers
 title: 🧊 Ice Modifiers
-image: /img/logo.png
+image: zw/logo/320x320.png
 description: Documentation for the ice Modifiers
 keywords: [ice-modifiers, zsh, z-shell, zi]
 ---

 import APITable from '@site/src/components/APITable';

-Following ice modifiers are to be [passed](#alternate-syntax) to `zi ice...` to obtain described effects.
+Following ice modifiers are to be [passed](#alternate-syntax) to `zi ice …` to obtain described effects.
 The word `ice` means something that's added (like ice to a drink) – and in ZI it means adding a modifier to a next `zi` command, and also something that's temporary because it melts – and this means that the modification will last only for a **single** next `zi` command.

 Some Ice-modifiers are highlighted and clicking on them will take you to the appropriate Wiki page for an extended explanation.